Neuro-Optometric Evaluations

 • Dilated examination after injury or any traumatic/acquired brain injury

-Step 2 – Prescription Eyewear Selection Process (30 min.-2 hours)
+Step 2 – Prescription Eyewear Selection Process (30 minutes-2 hours)

-• We recommend a reputable in-person eye clinic to select frames/lenses.
-For patients referred in from outside eye clinics, we recommend supporting your primary eye care clinic.
-If you have an auto claim, worker's compensation, or other insurance covering prescription eyewear, we understand that your referring provider may or may not provide those services.
-We are happy to help (see Swoop Optical Advantage next).
+• We recommend a reputable in-person optical shop to select frames/lenses.
+For patients referred in from outside eye clinics, we recommend returning to your primary eye care clinic.
+If your visit is related to an motor vehicle accident or worker's compensation, we recommend Swoop Optical for continuity of care and billing purposes.

 Swoop Optical Advantage